Viral: Indian Navy Band grooves to Bollywood beats during Republic Day parade rehearsal - Reuters - ExBulletin

 Khush Dhingra (@KhushDhingra2) January 20, 2022

 Meanwhile, this year many changes are incorporated for the annual event.
-The start time of the parade was changed to 10:30 a.m. from 10:00 a.m. for better visibility in the flypast and such.
+The start time of the parade was changed to 10:30 a.m. instead of 10:00 a.m. for better visibility in the flypast and such.

 Indian government invites sanitation workers, rickshaw drivers and frontline workers as Republic Day guests